 After the track was designed and the survey completed the 20+ workers living on the Marae site started at 7 am and worked to 7 pm daily with tractors, diggers and a Euclid truck to prepare the track bed up the mountain.
 While this was happening hundreds of rail track sections were being manufactured in the workshop and a roundhouse built to store locomotives.

-Every year in early March, train enthusiasts from around New Zealand bring their locomotives to test their driving skills hauling passengers on this great big small gauge railway.
-The Marae with its many food stalls and other craft outlets is open to the public one weekend per month, so you can enjoy this hidden treasure 6 km north of Taumarunui on the east side of the river.
+Train enthusiasts from around New Zealand periodically bring their locomotives to test their driving skills hauling passengers on this great big small gauge railway.
+The Marae is a hidden treasure 6 km north of Taumarunui on the east side of the river.